Panmoni/yapbay-api/docs/notes.md

 Return a JWT token with a claim like admin: true.
 Store credentials securely (e.g., hashed passwords in a database or environment variables).

-## Refactor
+## Refactor Routes

-- refactor routes.ts 1248 lines, maybe use new middleware and services directories.
+maybe use new middleware and services directories.